aspiringsecurity/De-Transport-Monitor/README.md

 Defining session keys, which are allowed to initiate service or repair transactions for only a limited period of time.

-# Visa Payments Integration and Web3 ecosystem tools
+# DID wallet and Visa Payments Integration and Web3 ecosystem tools

 We are bootstrapping Visa payments implementation in Typescript to connect with our ionic apps which uses typescript as the core for handling application logic.
 We also wish to use Visa as the Web3 payments cloud computing provider.